 Playing also gives children an outlet for experimentation which helps them to learn how to communicate and interact with others.

 Playing helps children to grow into independent and healthy adults.
-It reduces stress levels and develops an emotional quotient among children from an early stage.
+Parents can introduce new games to their kids to keep them active.
+For example, you can lively guide them on what is foosball or table soccer, its rules, its strategies, etc., It reduces stress levels and develops an emotional quotient among children from an early stage.

 According to studies, children who don’t engage in playing are at a higher risk of behaviour and attention problems.
 Lack of play snatches the opportunity to hone the skills and imagination necessary to succeed in their life.